NamanhTran/powefo_twitch_bot/README.md

 ### Installing

-Follow these steps before running the twitch bot
+Follow these steps before running this application

-cd into the project folder'
+cd into the project folder

     cd <PATH TO PROJECT FOLDER>